-There is a reductionist tendency of doctors to consider palliative care as symptom control.
 Whilst good symptom control is vital, other non-drug aspects of palliative care may be equally as important to the patient and their family.
 Anyone facing a life-threatening illness will require supportive care in addition to specific treatment for their condition.
 Elements of such care include:

 - Self-help and education.